-To show the diverse point cloud contents from the edge and color perspective, we considered the characteristics, i.e., Spatial Information (SI)~\cite{itu910} and ColorFulness (CF)~\cite{6280595}, which are commonly used to evaluate the properties of images or videos.
-We projected the source point cloud into the six views of its bounding box so as to apply SI and CF. Similar to video contents in~\cite{itu910}, we obtained the maximum value among six views as the final SI for a sequence.
-Fig.~\ref{fig:SI_CF} shows the distribution of 20 sequences along the horizontal (CF) and vertical (SI) axes.
-The disperse state in CF/SI shows the diversity of our contents in the space/color domain.
-In particular, the luminance of the sequence \textit{Banana} is generally higher than others, making a difference in CF measurement.
+To show the diversity of point clouds, we considered the characteristics, i.e., Spatial Information (SI)~\cite{itu910} and ColorFulness (CF)~\cite{6280595}.
+We projected the source point cloud into six views of its bounding box to apply SI and CF. Similar to video contents in~\cite{itu910}, we obtained the maximum value among six views as the final SI for a sequence.
+Fig.~\ref{fig:SI_CF} shows the distribution of 20 sequences along with the horizontal (CF) and vertical (SI) axes.
+The dispersed state in CF/SI shows the diversity of our contents in space/color domain.
+In particular, the luminance of the sequence \textit{Banana} is generally higher than others, making a CF measurement difference.